Azure-Samples/ms-identity-python-webapp/README_B2C.md

 ### Overview

-This sample demonstrates a Python web application that signs-in users with the Microsoft identity platform and calls the Microsoft Graph.
+This sample demonstrates a Python web application that signs-in users with the Microsoft identity platform and calls another web api.

 1. The python web application uses the Microsoft Authentication Library (MSAL) to obtain an access token from the Microsoft identity platform (formerly Azure AD v2.0):
-2. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph.
+2. The access token is used as a bearer token to authenticate the user when calling the web api.

 ![Overview](./ReadmeFiles/topology.png)